tommasoravasio/anticor-trader/README.md

 - Notebooks use `from src.persist_backtest import save_backtest_results` for standardized persistence.
 - Backtest notebooks reference WRDS credentials relative to their folder; keep `wrds_credentials.txt` at the repo root.

-## Common Tasks
-- Create a new portfolio run: duplicate `00_algorithm_template.ipynb` into `notebooks/backtests/`, adjust portfolio selection logic, and run.
-- Compare results: load CSVs/JSONs in `results/backtests/` or use the synthetic analysis notebook for aggregated views.

 ## Setup Notes
 - Dependencies are listed in `requirements.txt`.
 - If using environment variables or `.env`, ensure paths resolve from notebook locations.

-## Troubleshooting
-- Import errors: confirm you opened VS Code in the repo root so `src/` is importable.
-- File not found: verify relative paths from the notebook location (e.g., backtests use `../../wrds_credentials.txt`).